GabrielWitt/miniGamesApp/README.md

 **Documentation:** Document the codebase and include comments for better understanding and future reference.

-## Bonus Enhancements:
 **Sound Effects & Music:** Add sound effects or background music to enhance the gaming experience.

-**Leaderboards & Achievements:** Implement a system to track high scores and achievements across games.
 ## Authors

 - [@Gabriel Witt](https://www.linkedin.com/in/gabriel-witt)